Minnesota Laws and Incentives

 Biodiesel Blend Mandate

-During the months of April through September, diesel fuel sold in the state must be at least B10, increasing to 20% biodiesel (B20) on May 1, 2018.
+During the months of April through September, diesel fuel sold in the state must be at least B20.
 Diesel fuel sold during the remainder of the year must contain at least 5% biodiesel (B5).
 From April 1 to April 14, diesel fuel sold in the state can be less than 20% biodiesel (B20), but not less than 10% biodiesel (B10).

 The Minnesota Department of Agriculture, Department of Commerce, and the Pollution Control Agency, in consultation with the Biodiesel Task Force and other technical experts, must submit annual reports regarding the implementation of minimum biodiesel content requirements, including information about the price and supply of biodiesel fuel.

 Biodiesel is defined as a renewable, biodegradable, mono alkyl ester combustible liquid fuel that is derived from agricultural plant oils or animal fats and meets ASTM specification D6751-11b for pure biodiesel (B100).
 A biodiesel blend is a blend of diesel fuel and biodiesel fuel (between 6% and 20%) for on-road and off-road diesel vehicle use.
 Biodiesel blends must comply with ASTM specification D7467-10.
 Biodiesel produced from palm oil is not considered biodiesel fuel unless the palm oil is waste oil or grease collected from within the United States or Canada.
 (Reference Minnesota Statutes 239.761 and 239.77)

 Biofuel Blend Mandate